-If you are thinking about having guests at your elopement, planning a destination wedding, or just don’t want to worry about anything but showing up at your ceremony, an on-site helper may be a good choice for you.
+If you are thinking about having guests at your elopement, planning a destination wedding, or just don’t want to worry about anything but showing up at your ceremony, a on-site helper may be a good choice for you.

 Make sure all guests know when and where to be for your ceremony.
 That way you aren’t waiting for Aunt Karen to arrive fashionably late, per usual.
 This is especially helpful if you are having your ceremony in a location that requires some travel to get to, like Rocky Mountain National Park or Yosemite.

 Manage your wedding day timeline.
-Having someone there to manage the timing of events can be incredibly helpful, especially if you have multiple wedding day events or are on a set time schedule.
+Having a wedding planning helper there to manage the timing of events can be incredibly helpful, especially if you have multiple wedding day events or are on a set time schedule.
 For example, if you are having a small reception or celebration after your ceremony and need someone to usher your guests to head that way.
 Or if you are having a sunset ceremony and need to make sure that you and your vendors arrive at the ceremony location with enough time to catch the golden hour.

 Can be in charge of flowers.
 If delivery isn’t an option, you are going to need someone to pick up your flowers and bring them to the ceremony.
 And even if delivery is an option, your on-site helper can be the dedicated point person to receive the delivered flowers and make sure they get to you and wherever else they need to be.

 Tech support for live streaming or personal photos.
 Are you planning to live stream your ceremony?
 Did you promise your mom you would send a video of the ceremony right after it happens?
 Your on-site helper is that person for you.
 You simply do not have the time or brain space to handle either of those things and get married.
-Allow yourself to be fully present by handing those off to your helper.
+Allow yourself to be fully present by handing those off to your wedding planning helper.

 A few things that your on-site helper does NOT do: